 "That's right," Izzy agreed.
 "We'll help you, Mimi."

-Mimi smiled weakly; maybe this trial wouldn't be so bad after all.
+Mimi smiled weakly; maybe the trial wouldn't be so bad after all.
 "Thanks, guys…" she said.

 "Why's she so nervous?"
 Tentomon asked Hawkmon quietly.
 "Did something happen?"